zer0n/deepframeworks/README.md

 # Evaluation of Deep Learning Toolkits

+**Disclaimer**: this research was done in late 2015 with slight modifications in early 2016.
+Many toolkits have improved significantly since then.

 **Abstract.** In this study, I evaluate some popular deep learning toolkits.
 The candidates are listed in alphabetical order: [Caffe](https://github.com/BVLC/caffe), [CNTK](https://cntk.codeplex.com/), [TensorFlow](https://github.com/tensorflow/tensorflow), [Theano](https://github.com/Theano/Theano), and [Torch](https://github.com/torch/torch7).
-This is a dynamic document and the evaluation, to the best of my knowledge, is based on the current state of their code.

 I also provide ratings in some areas because for a lot of people, ratings are useful.
 However, keep in mind that ratings are inherently subjective [1].